0xaiwhisperer/OpenGlasses/README.md

 # OpenGlasses

-3d printable attachment which has a goal to fit on any pair of glasses so you can blend AI technologies with the future of fashion
+Community focused on a universal 3d printable attachment which has a goal to fit on any pair of glasses so you can blend the latest AI technologies with the future of fashion turning humans, into superhumans.

 ---